Surgery on discrete groups: Indicability criterion

 We note that these constructions extend beyond simplicial complexes, using the following version of $\frac 2 3$-transitivity:

 \begin{definition} A free action $G\acts X$ on a 2-complex is \emph{mildly transitive} if every inscribed polygon in a crossing face of $G/X$ is reduced to a segment. \end{definition}

-Equivalently, the equivalence relations defined in the proof of Proposition \ref{P - model geom} has only two classes for every crossing face.
 A simplicial separating collar between any two distinct adjacent vertices can defined in the same way for mildly transitive actions, and for simplicial complexes, mild transitivity is equivalent to $\frac 2 3$-transitivity.

 The following straightforward generalization of Theorem \ref{T - 23 transitive} holds.

 \begin{theorem} If $A$ is finite and there are infinitely many free mildly transitive actions $G\acts X$, with $X$ of type $A$ and $X/G$ compact, then there exists an indicable group of type $A$. \end{theorem}